 - Use positively framed messages that highlight the benefits of using stairs.
 Since not all employees are interested in fitness, health, weight, and energy expenditure, messages related to other benefits, such as saving time and electricity may be more effective.

 - Include both text and images on posters.

 - Medium (A1−A0) and large (>A0) sized posters are easier to notice, and hence likely to be more effective than smaller ones (A5−A2).

-Encouraging stair-use with directional signs, such as arrows and footprints on the floor leading to stairwell from the point-of-choice between the stairs and the elevator or the escalator.
-The effectiveness of these signs can be increased by combining them with the enhancement of stairwell attractiveness (see section: Create supportive working environment) and/or using motivational messages (see the previous means).
+Encouraging stair-use with directional signs, such as arrows and footprints on the floor, leading to stairwell from the point-of-choice between stairs and elevator or escalator.
+The effectiveness of these signs can be increased by combining them with enhancing the stairwell attractiveness (see section 3.2) and/or using motivational messages.